huangchaoxing/huangchaoxing.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am Chaoxing.
-I am a third-year PhD student at the  CUHK Lab of AI in Radiology (CLAIR), The Chinese University of Hong Kong.
+I am a PhD student at the  CUHK Lab of AI in Radiology (CLAIR), The Chinese University of Hong Kong, expected to graduate in 2025 .
 My currrent research is on the application of deep learning in quantitative MRI (qMRI).
+<span style="color:blue"> **I am actively looking for research position in both industry and academia (detailed <u>CV<\u>), feel free to drop me an email.** </span>